 This article analyses CCCs through the lens of academic discussions on cultural diplomacy and comparisons with other cultural diplomacy initiatives, particularly CIs.
 It uses data collected from six semi-structured interviews conducted in Australia in 2022 with cultural diplomats, academics, a senior arts administrator and a Chinese Australian artist, as well as policy documents published by the Chinese government, the headquarters of CCCs, and the Chinese media.
 All respondents included in this research have worked with the CCC in Sydney and attended its cultural events, hence providing valuable insights into CCCs based on their experiences.
 Five interviews, each lasting 60-80 minutes, were carried out online, with one conducted via email.

 This study argues that CCCs’ setup, activities, and locations in the world have thus far helped it evade much criticism.
-This, however, does not demonstrate its effectiveness as a Chinese cultural diplomacy initiative.
+This, however, does not demonstrate their effectiveness as a Chinese cultural diplomacy initiative.

 An overview of CCCs

 CCCs are at the forefront of China’s cultural diplomacy efforts.
-Chinese top leaders highly value CCCs, frequently attending their events during diplomatic visits overseas.
+Top leaders in China highly value CCCs, frequently attending their events during diplomatic visits overseas.
 For example, former Chinese President Hu Jintao was present at the ‘foundation stone laying ceremony’ for the CCC in Berlin in 2005.
 Former Chinese Premier Wen Jiabao inaugurated the CCC in Bangkok in 2012, and China’s current President Xi Jinping unveiled the CCC in Sydney in 2014.

 The purpose of CCCs, as stated on their official website (which is currently unavailable, but a full-size screenshot of the original webpage is available here), is to strengthen cultural exchange and cooperation between China and the host country and to enhance mutual understanding and friendship between peoples from both countries.
 A former Chinese diplomat in Canberra told me that the purpose of establishing the CCC in Sydney was ‘to promote cultural exchange and cooperation between China and Australia, and to help the Australian public understand China in a positive way and know a true China’.
 While this view acknowledges an idealistic intention, it also reflects a strategic motivation related to image shaping through China’s cultural diplomacy.
 This strategic narrative concerning CCCs’ purpose is further manifested in Chinese domestic discussions, not least among Chinese government officials who are in charge of CCCs.
 For example, Zheng Hao, Deputy Director of the Ministry of Tourism and Culture’s Bureau of International Exchange and Cooperation, which functions as the administering agency of CCCs, says that the Chinese government regards CCCs as a platform to showcase China’s image in the world, and perceives them as a critical part of strengthening China’s international communication capacity and promoting Chinese culture globally.
 Ding Wei, former Chinese Vice Minister for Culture, states that an essential mission of CCCs is to ‘tell the Chinese story well, spread Chinese voice well, explain Chinese characteristics as well as values and ideas’.